-Wurundjeri Woi-wurrung and Aboriginal embodiment into Melbourne's Greenline Project.
+Wurundjeri Woi-wurrung and Aboriginal embodiment into Melbourne's Greenline Project and the city's northern river bank.

 Historically, our people's rights to the management of waterways, have been excluded from legislation, planning, management policies and programs.

 Nhanbu narrun ba ngargunin twarn Birrarung (Ancient Spirit and Lore of Yarra) outlines our aspiration for the Birrarung and this policy sets out our future plans for the social, cultural, economic, and environmental and heritage outcomes for the Birrarung.
 It is an evolving policy and process